 Rose City Comic Con provides accessibility bracelets for those with mobility, vision, hearing, or other difficulties that allow attendees and one companion wearing accessibility and companion bracelets to access lines for autographs, and photo-ops much more quickly and has access to seating for panels after Fast Pass seating and before general admission.
 There will be some designated seating, however, you are not required to sit in those seats if you do not want to.

-Bracelets can be picked up upon entry in the Ginkoberry Lobby at the Info desk or at any Registration desk in Pre-Function C lobby.
+There are no requirements or medical documentation needed to be provided in order to receive an accessibility bracelet.
+Bracelets can be picked up at an Info desk or at any Registration desk in Pre-Function Lobby A.

-ASL interpreters and other services are available on a limited capacity.
+All Main Stage events will be interpreted.
+ASL interpreters are available in a limited capacity, on a first come, first served basis for onsite requests for additional panels, photo ops, and autograph sessions.
 Requests for ASL interpreters should be placed through our application form.

-We may not be able to accommodate requests received after August 27, 2021 at 2PM PT.
+We may not be able to accommodate requests received after September 2, 2022.
 If the form has closed, please email email@example.com with your request and we will do our best to accommodate it.

 You may check at the Accessibility Desk located in Registration for information on ASL interpreter availability not requested in advance.
 Panels and events that have requested ASL interpretation will be labeled in our mobile app and online schedule.
 You may pick up a paper copy of the ASL schedule at the Accessibility Desk.

-We have a quiet room available, located in G-132, for those who require a bit of quiet away from the show.
-Additionally, if you are a nursing mother, Mamava Nursing Pods are located near the A and E Meeting Rooms.
+We have a quiet room available, located in Room E147, for those who require a bit of quiet away from the show.
+Additionally, if you are a nursing mother, Mamava Nursing Pods are located on Level 1 near the A and E Meeting Rooms.

 - Grounds, walks and floor surfaces along accessible routes are stable, firm, and non-slip under most weather conditions.